Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

    "id","string","The full ID36 (`t2_` prefixed) of a user."
    "name","string","The name of the user."
    "created","string","When the user account was created, as an ISO8601 date string."
-   "isSuspended","boolean",""
+   "isSuspended","boolean","True if account is suspended."
-   "isShadowBanned","boolean","True if account is shadow banned on Reddit."
+   "isShadowBanned","boolean","True if account is shadow banned."
    "approveStatus","object","An object containing one key: `isApproved` which is a boolean that is true if the user is an approved contributor on the relevent subreddit."
    "muteStatus","object","An object detailing the mute status of the user in the subreddit.